Watch: Memphis/Shelby County COVID-19 Joint Task Force gives Thursday update

 The event will be streamed on WREG.com.

-In an update released Wednesday, Shelby County Health Director Alisa Haushalter said they have made a request for more vaccine, but, so far, they have not received word on when they will receive more.

-The Shelby County Health Department reported 71,728 cases Thursday morning.
-The health department reported 613 new cases in the last 24 hours.
-On Wednesday they reported 583 new cases and on Tuesday 390 cases.

-There have been 984 deaths.
+There have been 1,093 deaths.
 The health department says 31 new deaths were reported in the last 24 hours.
 The deaths account for 1.4% of all cases in Shelby County.
-The average age of all those who have died in Shelby County is 74.

-While the elderly are most likely to die, health officials say people between 20 and 50 years of age are most likely to get the virus and spread it.

 There is also concern regarding hospital staffing especially with hospitals having medical staff in isolation and quarantine.